NareshPS/orb-tensorflowjs/README.md

 # Model Design
 ### A Sequential model with an input and a softmax layer.
+*serial* pseudo layer constructs a sequential flow of its arg layers.
+The input is applied with a call to *apply()* method.
+The output of an arg layer is fed as input to the next arg layer.
+The output of the last arg layer is returned.

 ```js
 const {serial } = require('orb-tensorflowjs')